josevalim/erl_phoenix/README.md

   * `erlix_view` - a module that generates view modules given a template.
 Note the example app still use .heex templates, but additional templating languages can be added, as many have done in the Elixir community

-Because Elixir macros work on Elixir AST, and Elixir AST is nothing more the well-defined data structures, any BEAM language can manipulate them!
+In both cases, because Elixir macros work on Elixir AST, and Elixir AST is nothing more the well-defined data structures, any BEAM language can manipulate them!
 Here are some possible ways forward:

-  * While we call `erlix_view`/`erlix_router` on `src/erl_phoenix_app.erl`, a Mix/Rebar3 plugin (or a parse transform) could move the call to compile-time if desired
+  * We currently call `erlix_view`/`erlix_router` on `src/erl_phoenix_app.erl`, but a Mix/Rebar3 plugin (or a parse transform) could move the call to compile-time if desired

   * LiveViews require both `render/1` and `__live__/0` functions.
 A macro or a parse transform could make this cleaner if desired.
 For example, a parse transform could read `-live_view([{view, my_app_view}, {container, ...}])` and set both functions up.
-The important bit is that the LiveView contract is well defined for anyone who with to improve them
+The important bit is that the LiveView contract is well defined for anyone who wishes to improve it

 Hopefully this repository moves the conversation forward with practical examples and places where the integration between Elixir and other BEAM languages can improve.